-God’s Divine Mercy Council, of St. Patrick’s Parish in Yorkville IL., was started by Father Dan Cambra MIC, Deacon Jerry Heitschmidt, Deacon Dale Metcalfe and Sir Knight Bruce Hamp.
-On February 24, 2008 Council #14463 was Chartered with an original fifty-two Knights.
+Our Council is God’s Divine Mercy Council of St. Patrick’s Parish in Yorkville, IL.
+We were started by Father Dan Cambra, MIC, Deacon Jerry Heitschmidt, Deacon Dale Metcalfe, and Sir Knight Bruce Hamp.
+On February 24, 2008, Council #14463 was Chartered with an original fifty-two Knights.
 Deacon Jerry Heitschmidt was elected the Charter Grand Knight.
-Today Council #14463 is growing at a fast pace with over 150 Worthy Knights and over seven charity based annual events.
+Today, Council #14463 is growing at a fast pace with over 150 Worthy Knights and over seven charity based annual events.

 Thanks to the efforts of Father Michael J. McGivney, assistant pastor of St. Mary’s Church in New Haven and some of his parishioners, the Connecticut state legislature on March 29, 1882, officially chartered the Knights of Columbus as a fraternal benefit society.
 The Order is still true to its founding principles of charity, unity and fraternity.

 In the 2007 fraternal year the Order gave $144,911,781 directly to charity (1.1 Billion in charitable contributions in the last 10 years) and performed over 68,695,768 man hours of voluntary service.
 For their support for the Church and local communities, as well as for their philanthropic efforts, the Order is often referred to as the “strong right arm of the Church”.
 The Order’s insurance program has more than $60 billion of life insurance policies in force and holds the highest insurance ratings given by A. M. Best, Standard & Poor’s, and the Insurance Marketplace Standards Association

 Membership is limited to “practicing Catholic” men aged 18 or older.